cat-boucher/Boucher-C-QLSC612/practical/ReadMe.md

 The code for this assignment for QLSC612 will use Python 3.7

-1. Clone repository from github
+1. Clone repository from github and go into working directory (./practical)

 2. Create virtual environment: